midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

 ## The Language Reference and Formal Specification
 An official specification of the Compact language is a requirement for supporting new underlying blockchain networks.

-Compact is intended to have a complete, unambiguous, informal description found in the Compact Language Reference (link).
+Compact is intended to have a complete, unambiguous, informal description found in the [Compact Language Reference](https://docs.midnight.network/develop/reference/compact/lang-ref).
-The language reference is paired with a formal specification in Agda.
+The language reference is paired with a formal specification in Agda maintained in the Compact open-source repository.
 Together, these two artifacts support a deep understanding of the language on the part of programmers, contract users, and blockchain implementers.
-They additionally support development of tooling for the langauge and potentially even independent implementations of the language itself.
+They additionally support development of tooling for the language and potentially even independent implementations of the language itself.

 ## Witnesses for Private Data
 Compact contracts have access to private data by calling so-called "witnesses".